Blotter: Bullets fired into two units at Lakewood Apartments - Salisbury Post

 SALISBURY — Police are investigating after someone fired several shots into two apartments on Lakewood Drive Monday night.

 Sgt.
 Russ DeSantis said five rounds were fired into a lower-level residence at Lakewood Apartments.
-Two additional bullets were fired into a an apartment immediately above the first.
+Two additional bullets were fired into an apartment immediately above the first.

 No one was injured in either apartment.

-Further information about the shootings wasn’t available Tuesday.
+Further information about the shots fired incident wasn’t available Tuesday.

 In other Salisbury Police reports: